sagemath/trac_to_gh/Issue 6578.md

 # Issue 6578: fast subgraphs by building the graph instead of deleting things

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6578

 Original creator: jason